 I’m going to come out and say this right away, Toy Story is my favourite Disney movie of all time.
 There’s no story quite like the one we follow with Woody, Buzz, and the rest of the toys.
 Much like most of these Disney games from that era, this game can appeal to both children and adults alike with the increasing difficulty and instantly recognizable characters from the movie.
 The great thing about Toy Story is that it doesn’t just put itself into one category, there are many different types of stages that will keep you guessing at every turn and keep you playing on until you finally reach the end.

 The story follows the movie very closely often tying the gameplay together with storyboards between levels and even incorporating the deleted scene, Nightmare Buzz, into a boss fight.
 When you first pop the Toy Story cartridge into your console, you quickly find some fairly simple platforming levels.
-You control Woody the cowboy as you try and make your way through Andy’s room, the first level serves more as a feeling out level than anything.
+You control Woody the cowboy as you try and make your way through Andy’s room, the first level serves more like a feeling out level than anything.
 After you make it through the first couple, things start coming at you harder and faster and you begin to lose some of your lives which become very precious as time goes on.

 The game consists of 17 levels on the Genesis version and of those levels, there are at least 5 different types of levels all with different gameplay that really keep you on your toes.
 The platforming levels with Woody are fairly straightforward and very nicely put together.
 Woody has a lasso that can latch on to hook and temporarily trap enemies in the rope.
 It makes it easier to get by enemies but, that’s about the extent of weaponry in this game which is disappointing but, it’s as you would expect with a Disney game.
 Woody has many different types of objectives in his different levels such as putting the toys back in the toy box in the allotted time, racing Buzz(although it’s not much of a race), and even riding to the end of the level on Rex and Roller Bob.
 There are other types of levels in the game where you play as RC and try to get to the end of the level before running out of batteries which either pop out of Buzz (in the first level you play as him) or are found on the ground along your way.
 There’s a great level where you have to utilize some stealth elements to pass through Pizza Planet without being noticed with both Buzz and Woody being under a cup and burger case.
 You also have to watch out for falling food!
 That’s easily one of the most hilarious levels I’ve ever seen in a game.